tylertitsworth/5th-age-srd/Classes/Psion.md

 ##### Adventurer Feat

-This affinity can now deal holy damage instead of fire damage.
+This affinity can now deal radiant damage instead of fire damage.

 ##### Champion Feat